San Diego Agricultural Planning Program

 - Estimation of carbon sequestration potentials on San Diego County agricultural lands

-- Producer needs assessment with more than 100 agricultural producers targeting under-represented operations
+- Producer needs assessment with more than 100 agricultural producers targeting under-represented operations, with support from our outreach partners at Mission RCD, CHIP's Farm to Institution, and Foodshed

 - Two listening sessions with a variety of producers and demographics in different regions of the county